In mathematics, factor theorem is used as a linking factor and zeros of the polynomial.

 There is another way to define the factor theorem.
 Usually, when a polynomial is divided by a binomial, we will get a reminder.
 The quotient obtained is called as depressed polynomial when the polynomial is divided by one of its binomial factors.
 If you get the remainder as zero, the factor theorem is illustrated as follows:

 The polynomial, say f(x) has a factor (x-c) if f(c)= 0, where f(x) is a polynomial of degree n, where n is greater than or equal to 1 for any real number, c.

-Factor theorem example and solution is given below.
-Go through once and get a clear understanding of the factor theorem.
+Factor theorem example and solution are given below.
+Go through once and get a clear understanding of this theorem.
 Factor theorem class 9 maths polynomial enables the children to get a knowledge of finding the roots of quadratic expressions and the polynomial equations which is used for solving complex problems in your higher studies.